 - non-impounding (filled by pumping water or by piped inflow of water)

 You need to update the Environment Agency with any change to your reservoir.
 To access the register (for example to check your entry is correct), you’ll need to write, email or call the Environment Agency and ask for a copy of the register.

 You must appoint a qualified civil engineer for any large raised reservoir.
 A qualified civil engineer is known as a panel engineer.

 There are 3 types of panel engineer:

-If your reservoir is considered high risk, you’ll have to appoint a supervising engineer and an inspecting engineer.
-The exception to this if you plan any alterations to the reservoir - in this case, you need to appoint a construction engineer rather than a supervising engineer.
+If your reservoir is considered high risk, you will have to appoint a supervising engineer and an inspecting engineer.
+The exception to this is if you plan any alterations to the reservoir.
+In this case, you need to appoint a construction engineer rather than a supervising engineer.

-If your reservoir isn’t high risk, you’ll only need to appoint a construction engineer if you plan to make any alterations to the reservoir.
+If your reservoir is not high risk, you have to appoint a construction engineer if you plan to make any alterations to the reservoir.
 You will also need to appoint a supervising engineer to help to prepare an on-site emergency flood plan.

 Appoint a construction engineer during the design, construction or modification of the reservoir.

 Appoint a supervising engineer to supervise a built reservoir.
-The supervising engineer needs to produce a statement once a year of any observations they have made, for example of maintenance needs such as grass cutting.
-If your reservoir is considered high risk, you’ll need a supervising engineer appointed at all times unless the reservoir is being supervised by a construction engineer.
+The supervising engineer must produce a statement once a year of their observations.
+This may include maintenance needs such as grass cutting.
+If your reservoir is considered high risk, you’ll need to appoint a supervising engineer at all times unless it is supervised by a construction engineer.